 Here’s a list of things you could do to give your customers a more pleasurable shopping experience.

 Featured products – frequently changing your homepage with seasonal or topical products will keep your website up to date and engaging.
 Or why not take it to the next level by showing customers products that are relevant to them based on their previous shopping habits.

 Third party or Social logins – Google, Facebook etc. registering for new website can be a pain, filling in all that basic data that you’ve entered over and over in various places.
 Some websites offer linked logins to share that basic data removing the need to ‘register’.
 And when done on a phone where you already have your login linked to fingerprint ID registering for a new website can be as simple as placing your thumb on the home button.

 Guest checkout – if Social logins aren’t for you (or maybe as well as) having a guest checkout option can help consumers feel like they’re checking out quicker.
 Essentially you still have to collect all of the same information, like address if you’re going to be delivering, but the customer doesn’t feel like they’ve registered for a website they think at the time they won’t use again.
 At the end you can give them the choice to add a password and save their account.

-Addresses books – by allowing customer to save multiple addresses and naming them for easy identification means getting you delivery shipped to an address other than your home is just a click.
+Addresses books – by allowing customers to save multiple addresses and naming them for easy identification means getting your delivery shipped to an address other than your home is just a click.
 Whilst typically this might be home or work, it’s more likely now to be a direct delivery to your mum or aunty Jean.

 Saved payments – allowing customers to store card details sounds a bit risky, especially for smaller companies, but you don’t actually store card details in your database.
 These systems just send an encrypted token to your payment gateway.